susanBuck/dwa-bash/README.md

 ## Instructions `refresh-student-project`

 ### Setup
-1. Put this file (`refresh-student-project`) somewhere on your computer.
+1. Navigate into the `dwa-bash` directory on your computer
 2. Give the script executable permissions: `chmod +x refresh-student-project`.

 ### Usage